CA's 'Stop Special Interest Money' Prop 32 Is An Attempt By ... Special Interests To Crush Union's Voices

 It's more than a little ironic that fund managers, bankers and venture capitalists using a fake front group are whining about teachers using ... a fake front group to fight an initiative meant to neuter unions.

-An alert from David Dayen in the
+An alert from David Dayen in the continuing war on unions as special interests once again roll out the big guns:

 After the victory in Wisconsin, many wondered where conservative interests would strike next to finish off unions and permanently alter the power relationship between labor and capital.
 It appears the next step is California.
 In November, voters will decide on an initiative, Prop 32, that would “eliminate unions from having any voice in politics whatsoever,” according to one labor official.